 Now take a look at some expert advice on how to sell a water-damaged home with minimal impact on the asking price.

 If you can hide the water damage from potential buyers, you may first get a more generous offer to it.
 However, once the truth is revealed, it is guaranteed to be amid a murder proceeding that costs far more than it would lose after proper disclosure.

 2. Research the Repair Cost

-Even if you don’t plan to repair it yourself, it’s a good idea to know the exact cost.
+Even if you don’t plan to repair it yourself, knowing the exact cost is a good idea.
 Thus, your asking price and the buyer’s offer will be the fairest according to the repair cost.